stayn1ght/MycobiomeDB_Document/src/methods/dataacquisition.md

 ## Meta data

-Meta-data were first extracted using in-house Perl/R/Python scripts and then manually curated at least two-rounds to ensure the quality.
+Meta-data were manually curated and checked at least two-rounds to ensure the quality.
 Meta-data curation was not painless because sometimes such information were often incomplete, misplaced or even completely missing.
-Very often we had to consult the description of the samples, supplementary data of related publications or sometimes even the authors.
+Very often we had to consult the description of the samples, supplementary data of related publications.

 Technical meta-data extracted include: